grelleum/SteelConnection/README.md

 #### Convenience functions:
 ##### Object-level Convenience functions:
+In addition to the `download_image` method mentioned above in the "Virtual Appliance Image Download:" section, there are several other functions provided to simplify common tasks.

 The SteelConnect Manager stores resources in a database with a uniquie identifier (id).
 Many API calls require that you know the id number of the resource you are interested in, which you might not know off hand.
 SteelConnection provides a collection of `lookup` functions to look up the resources based on known values.
 These functions return the actual resouce.\
 Currently these are the available lookup functions:
 * `lookup.org(org_short_name)`